Quickstart

 Security Notes

-• The API token provides full access to your Synthesize Bio account
+• The API token provides full access to your Synthesize Bio account.

-• When using use_keyring=True, your token is stored securely in your system’s credential manager
+• When using use_keyring=True, your token is stored securely in your system’s credential manager.

-• For production environments, consider using environment variables or secrets management tools
+• For production environments, consider using environment variables or secrets management tools.

 Cleanup